hamidrm/keyboard_layout_checker/README.md

-# keyboard_layout_checker
+# Keyboard Layout Checker
-A pytorch based RNN to check a typed word for Keyboard layout
+A PyTorch-based RNN to check the keyboard layout for a typed word.